-Novel Based on True Story of Sexual Abuse Honored During April Child Abuse Prevention Month
+‘Little Girl Leaving,’ A Novel Based on True Story of Sexual Abuse, Wins Awards In April Child Abuse Prevention Month: Author, Lisa Blume, Attends Signing of New Law to Protect Children

 The World Health Organization reports that half of all children are victims of sexual, physical or other forms of violence.
 The Centers for Disease Control (CDC) research shows approximately 1 in 4 girls and 1 in 6 boys are sexually abused before the age of 18.

 Lisa Blume, the author of Little Girl Leaving, quoted a New York Times editorial when testifying on Washington child sexual abuse statute of limitations saying the #MeToo movement showed the risk for victims speaking out against their abusers, noting: "Now consider how much harder it must be for a child."
-Legislation passed April 10th ending the criminal statute of limitations for child rape, molestation and other sex crimes.
+Lisa Blume and others were with Governor Jay Inslee on April 19 when the new law ending the criminal statute of limitations for child rape and other sex crimes was signed.

 Kirkus Reviews writes: "The author, who works as a producer of public service media and research projects, says she hopes the book 'will help adults to experience life as a very young child who needs them does.'
 This enlightening work skillfully does that and more."